PigwidgeonDeluxe/JIRA_Notes_Generator/README.md

 - jquery.tabulator

 ## Installation
+0. Download node.js and npm; go to https://nodejs.org/en/ to download Node.js and https://nodejs.org/en/download/ to download npm.
+Administrator privileges will be required.
-1. Download the webapp and install the prerequisites; extract the three folders named "jquery-ui", "node_modules", and "tabulator-master" to their respective names inside the webapp directory.
+1. Download the webapp and install the prerequisites; extract the three folders named "jquery-ui", and "node_modules" to their respective folder names inside the webapp's root directory.
 2. Run the webapp from a command prompt or terminal; open cmd/terminal, cd  to the webapp directory, and start the webapp using "node server.js" without quotes.
 3. The webapp should start on localhost port 8081 (localhost:8081).
 A different address can be specified by editing server.js.
 The webapp is default tailored for a custom JIRA so custom fields may differ from other JIRAs.